 The Importance of Building Relationships in Preschool Education

 Preschool is a critical time in a child’s development, as it sets the foundation for their academic and social-emotional success in the future.
 One essential component of preschool education is building relationships between teachers and preschoolers.
-When teachers and preschoolers have positive relationships, it can lead to improved learning outcomes, better behaviour, and higher self-esteem.
+When teachers and preschoolers have positive relationships, it can lead to improved learning outcomes, better behavior, and higher self-esteem.
 This article will explore the importance of building relationships in preschool education and provide strategies for educators to build strong relationships with their preschoolers.

 Creating Positive Relationships with Preschoolers